strangequarkkk/Coding-Phase-Space/README.md

-# Exploring 'Quantum Peculiarities' using single photons
+# Elegance of Phase Space

 Please find attached the 'Report' file containing the work.

-In this Project:

-1) Proved the utility of spontaneous parametric down-conversion(SPDC) as a source of single photons.

-2) Did nonlocality tests, probing the seemingly bizzare phenomenon of quantum entanglement.

-3) Performed quantum state tomography for various two-qubit states by virtue of the density matrix formalism.
+The Python code used to plot phase diagram of the harmonic oscillator can be found in the appendix.

+Abstract: I was extremely intrigued by phase space trajectories when I encountered them.
+Having seen a few phase space diagrams in the lecture notes, I decided to code and plot phase space trajectories of some simple systems myself.
+In this very brief self-study, I recap the basics of Hamiltonian dynamics and then plot phase space portraits of simple, 1 degree of freedom, autonomous systems using the lecture notes as my primary resource.
+I discuss how phase diagrams can be such a powerful tool to study the dynamics of a system.

 If you need more information related to the work, don't hesitate to contact me.